 - or new evidence subsequently coming to light which would have affected the decision.

 This is not a prescriptive list.

-4.3 Appeals against an oral warning, a written warning or a final written warning will be heard by a Head of School / Directorate who has not previously been involved in the case, nominated by the Director of Human Resources.
+4.3 Appeals against an oral warning, a written warning or a final written warning will be heard by a Head of School / Department who has not previously been involved in the case, nominated by the Director of Human Resources.